Invest Smarter by Understanding Style Classification

 Important Information for US Investors:

 This material must be accompanied by the most recent fund fact sheet(s) if used in connection with the sale of mutual fund shares.
-Fred Alger & Company, Incorporated serves as distributor of the Alger mutual funds.
+Fred Alger & Company, LLC serves as distributor of the Alger mutual funds.

 Important Information for UK Investors: